zeromancer/zlauncher/README.md

 ## Description ##

-ZLauncher is a menu like launcher, to launch applications, edit configuration files and launch other custom commands.
+ZLauncher is a menu like launcher, to edit configuration files and launch applications and custom commands.

 ## Features ##
  * Fast